l0g1c-80m8/3d-motion-planning/README.md

 #### 4. Set grid goal position from geodetic coords
 Use `planning_utils.get_grid_goal()` to get a far, medium or nearby value in the grid.

-#### 5. A* algorithm
+#### 5. Search algorithm
-Implement the A* algorithm to have up, down, left and right motions to the next grid cells with a cost of one and diagonal up-right, diagonal up-left, diagonal down-right, diagonal down-left motions with a cost of `sqrt(2)`.
+Implement the search algorithm to model produce a naive path on the grid cells.

 #### 6. Cull waypoints
-Use the `planning_utils.prune_path()` method implementing the Bresenham ray-tracing algorithm to remove unnecessary waypoints.
+Use the `planning_utils.prune_path()` method implementing the Bresenham ray-tracing algorithm to remove unnecessary waypoints from the naive path.

 ### Results
 Key: